ethereum-optimism/optimism/specs/exec-engine.md

 - Block-building code does not select EIP-4844 transactions.
 - An L2 block state-transition with EIP-4844 transactions is invalid.

+The [BLOBBASEFEE opcode](https://eips.ethereum.org/EIPS/eip-7516) is present but its semantics are altered because there are no blobs processed by L2.
+The opcode will always push a value of 1 onto the stack.

 ## Ecotone: Beacon Block Root

 [EIP-4788] introduces a "beacon block root" into the execution-layer block-header and EVM.